Bone Broth Recipe for Dogs

-Having a good bone broth around the house is great for heating up for pupper on a cold day or for pouring over breakfast!.
+Having a good bone broth recipe for dogs around the house is great for heating up for pupper on a cold day or for pouring over breakfast!.
 Slow cooking and a bit of apple cider vinegar work together to extract all of the incredible nourishment from this time tested classic broth.

 4 pounds beef bones, preferably a mix of marrow bones and bones with a little meat on them, such as oxtail, short ribs, or knuckle bones (cut in half by the butcher)